accnameOwl/guide/README.md

 ## INTRODUCTION
 **Originally,** BYOND never intended to include 'browser-based' interface systems.
 The original idea was for developers to use built-in behaviours, like _mouseclick_, _mousedrag_, _client.screen_, etc...
 But with recent changes, and the addition of WebView2, it changes things.
 Despite this tutor, I encourage you to try creating an object-on-screen based interface.
 Let's just say it is "the intended" way, while using browser elements to partially fulfill a task is _"sort of"_ frowned upon.<br>
 Alas, People can think what they want.
-The important part is: You should do what you want to do. <br>
+The important part is: You should do what you want to do. _Some of the benefits by using browsers comes with really interesting/benefitial results._ <br>
 The really cool thing with recent changes to browsers is how much more integrated the whole 'browse html' package has become.
 There used to be **very little support** from the DM side of things, though this has been changed for the better.
 That being said, lets continue with the tutor...